 How to light a cigar with a butane lighter

-Lighting a cigar with a torch lighter (the best cigar lighter in my opinion), can be a little tricky, so make sure to play close attention to the following video.
+Lighting a cigar with a torch lighter (the best cigar lighter in my opinion) can be a little tricky, so make sure to pay close attention to the following video.
 By following the step-by-step instructions set by Nick, or the ones below, you will ensure a great light and even burn:

 How to refill a butane lighter

 There’s nothing quite like lighting a cigar with your favorite butane torch, but this great feeling also comes with the price of refilling your lighter.
-How to refill a butane torch is one of the most commonly asked questions among consumers.
+The process of refilling a butane torch is one of the most commonly asked questions among consumers.

 Follow the steps below or watch the video to find out how to properly refill your butane lighter so that it works every time:

-- Using a small instrument, either a paper clip or a tiny screwdriver, press down on the gas nozzle on the lighter to release any access fuel or air.
-Keep pressing until you no longer hear air coming out
+- Using a small instrument, either a paper clip or a tiny screwdriver, press down on the gas nozzle on the lighter to release any access to fuel or air.
+Keep pressing until you no longer hear air coming out.

-- Once it is empty, hold the lighter upside down and place the fuel can nozzle in the lighter nozzle
+- Once it’s empty, hold the lighter upside down and place the fuel can nozzle in the lighter nozzle.

-- Wait about 30 seconds for the fuel to warm up, then press down halfway on the ignition button to ensure fuel is in the lighter.
-Then fully press the button to make sure it sparks a flame
+- Wait about 30 seconds for the fuel to warm up, then press down halfway on the ignition button to ensure the fuel is in the lighter.
+Then fully press the button to make sure it sparks a flame.

 How to light a cigar with matches